akshitadixit/VCallZer/README.md

 Refer to the following articles on the basics of Git and Github and can also contact the Project Mentors, in case you are stuck:

-- If you don't have git on your machine, [install](https://help.github.com/articles/set-up-git/) it.
+- If you don't have git installed on your machine, [install](https://help.github.com/articles/set-up-git/) it.
 - [Watch this video to get started, if you have no clue about open source](https://youtu.be/SL5KKdmvJ1U)
 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)